 Prof Dr Mr Sjef van Erp (J.H.M.)

-Dutch Comparative and European property Law
+Dutch and European private (international) law, specialising in property law

 Professional career history